-- FIS 309 Investments Principles of security analysis, valuation, and formulation of investment policy.
-Includes study of stocks, bonds, futures, options, mutual funds, and portfolio management.
-Open to juniors and seniors only.
-Prerequisite: FIS 303.
-Offered each semester. - ACC 315 Tax Accounting Individual tax procedures and an introduction to corporation and partnership taxation.
-Prerequisite: ACC 212.
-Offered each fall. - ACC 316 Accounting and Auditing Concepts and Theory The presentation of the traditional framework of financial accounting, including such topics as principles of revenue recognition and asset valuation; surveys the role of audits in market economies, including such topics as legal liability and materiality; contrasts the uses of financial and internal accounting, discussing such topics as the use of current cost information and the analysis of the overall value-chain.
+- revenue recognition and asset valuation; surveys the role of audits in market economies, including such topics as legal liability and materiality; contrasts the uses of financial and internal accounting, discussing such topics as the use of current cost information and the analysis of the overall value-chain.
 Prerequisite: ACC 212 and 218.
-Offered each fall. - ACC 317 Specialized Topics in Financial Reporting Theory and problems related to stockholders' equity, dilative securities, investments income determination, preparation and analysis of financial statements and other selected topics.
+Offered each fall. - ACC 317 Intermediate Accounting II Theory and problems related to stockholders' equity, dilative securities, investments income determination, preparation and analysis of financial statements and other selected topics.
 Prerequisite: grade of C- or higher in ACC 316.
-Offered each spring. - ACC 318 Accounting and Auditing Processes The presentation of a number of systems and auditing topics, structured primarily around transaction cycles; offers an overview of information systems from an accounting perspective and covers such auditing subjects as internal controls and statistical sampling.
+Offered each spring. - ACC 318 Intermediate Accounting/Auditing II The presentation of a number of systems and auditing topics, structured primarily around transaction cycles; offers an overview of information systems from an accounting perspective and covers such auditing subjects as internal controls and statistical sampling.
 Prerequisite: ACC 316.
-Offered each spring. - ACC 319 Cost Management The course emphasizes the role of cost information in assisting managers in designing and implementing firms' strategic plans; adopts a decision-oriented approach to such cost topics as budgeting, variances, controls, and cost allocations.
+Offered each spring. - ACC 319 Intermediate Management Accounting (.5) The course emphasizes the role of cost information in assisting managers in designing and implementing firms' strategic plans; adopts a decision-oriented approach to such cost topics as budgeting, variances, controls, and cost allocations.
 Prerequisite: ACC 212.
-Offered each fall. - ACC/FIS 360 Travel Seminar A travel course designed to increase students' awareness and familiarity with the business practices, culture, politics, and values of different countries around the world.
+Offered each fall. - ACC 360 Travel Seminar A travel course designed to increase students' awareness and familiarity with the business practices, culture, politics, and values of different countries around the world.
 Students meet with business executives, educators, government officials, and visit various business organizations and cultural sites.
 Prerequisite: Consent of instructor.
-Offered May Term occasionally. - FIS 370 Special Topics in Finance Courses treating specialized topics in accounting, or finance at an advanced level.
+Offered May Term occasionally. - ACC 370 Special Topics in Accounting In-depth examination of selected advanced topics in accounting or related fields not currently offered in the curriculum.
+Topics vary depending on student interest and faculty expertise.
 Two or more may be taken concurrently or repeated for credit if the topic matter is different.
-Prerequisite will depend on topic.
-Offered occasionally. - ACC/FIS 395 Internship in Teaching Intensive experience in assisting with the instruction of a specific course in business or economics.
+Prerequisite: ACC 212 or consent of instructor. (.5-1CU) Offered occasionally. - ACC 395 Internship in Teaching Intensive experience in assisting with the instruction of a specific course in business or economics.
 Assignments include researching, organizing, preparing, and delivering a small number of lectures in that class.
 Prerequisites: major in accounting or finance; completion of 22 or more course units; minimum of 3.25 GPA in major; consent of department head.
-Offered each semester and May Term. - ACC/FIS 397 Internship in Industry Not more than one course unit may be counted toward graduation requirements.
+Offered each semester and May Term. - ACC 397 Internship in Industry Not more than one course unit may be counted toward graduation requirements.
 May not be counted as general education credit or for the major or minor.
 Credit/No credit.
 Registration must be completed prior to the beginning of the internship.
 Prerequisites: Junior or senior standing and consent of instructor, minimum of six accounting, finance, business or economics courses.
 Offered each semester and May Term.
 May also be taken in the summer for an additional tuition charge.
-See department head for specific requirements. - FIS 409 Portfolio Management (W) Advanced study of investment research, security analysis, and portfolio performance analysis.
-Students manage a "real dollar" portfolio, proceeds from which are used to provide scholarships for IWU students.
-Prerequisites: FIS 303 or 309 or consent of instructor.
-Offered each semester.
+See department head for specific requirements. - ACC 416 Advanced Accounting (.5) Accounting theory applicable to consolidations, partnership organization and operation, liquidation and joint ventures.
+Prerequisite: ACC 317.
+Offered each fall. - ACC 417 Government and Not for Profit Accounting (.5) Intensive study of governmental, non-profit and fund accounting.
+Prerequisites: ACC 317 Offered each spring. - ACC 418 CPA Exam Review (.5) Advanced study of a range of topics, including, but not limited to, professional and ethical responsibilities of accountants; auditing problems, and financial reporting problems.
+Prerequisites: ACC 315, 317, 318, BUS 355.
+Offered each spring. - ACC 455 Independent Study Individual Study directed toward a specific topic in accounting.
+Prerequisite: consent of department chair.
+Offered each semester and May Term.